Eng-Mahmoud-Walid/cicd-ecs-project/README.md

 The main goal of this simulation is to demonstrate the CI/CD process flow and how it integrates with GitHub Actions and AWS ECS.
 As long as the logic behind the pipeline is correct, the project will work fine once proper AWS credentials are used.
 The error here doesn't affect the overall demonstration, as it's part of the process of mocking the flow.

 Once actual credentials are used, the workflow will execute successfully, and the deployment will happen as intended.
+---
+🚀 Excited to see this CI/CD pipeline in action!
+Feel free to fork, clone, and contribute.
+Looking forward to what’s next in the world of DevOps! 💻🔧
+---